BlessWorks/Magic/README.md

 # Learning _first_ approach

 Keep an open mind and join in on the revolution _if_ **you** _**can**_.
 Abstract is the first normal sense to everything.
 Mastery of the layers are conclusions only in complete coordination for what we might know.

+DISCLAIMER: \
+I do generally work alone, but if anyone wants to pitch in I will contribute sometimes.